shopwp/documentation/docs/guides/common-issues.md

 This can occur if your Shopify online store is password protected.
 The solution is to remove the password protection so that the checkout page can be reached by non-logged in users.

+This can also occur if your products are not assigned to the Online Store sales channel.
+Make sure any products you wish to sell with ShopWP are assigned to both the ` ShopWP` and `Online Store` sales channels.

 ## Elementor widgets disappear after updating ShopWP

 Run this sql query in your database to make your widgets appear again: